Fretboard Theory is a music theory system made specifically for guitarists.

 Fretboard Theory is for intermediate to advanced level guitarists who have no trouble playing complete songs using open chords, power chords, and barre chords.

-If you still need to get your playing skills in order, click here to enroll in a course appropriate for your level.
+If you still need to get your general playing skills in order, click here to enroll in a course appropriate for your level.

 Back to our originally scheduled program…